-This is a sin that even though they knew there is a God, because man is created by this God and we owe Him our lives.
-We derive our purpose from our Creator.
+This is a sin that even though they knew there was a God responsible for their existence, because man was created by this God and we owed Him our very lives.
+We derived our purpose from our Creator.
 We were supposed to live in accordance to His desires for us.
-Instead we chose to ignore God and live independent of Him.
+Instead, we chose to ignore God and live independent of Him.
 Instead of grateful submission there was stubborn defiance.